Arthroscopic Surgery for Femoral-Acetabular Impingement (FAI)

 Causes of Femoroacetabular Impingement

-FAI is a fairly common condition that is found in men more often than women.
-It usually occurs due to abnormal formation during childhood growth, as a result of a bone spur that develops on a hip bone.
+FAI is a common condition that is found in men more often than women.
+It usually occurs due to abnormal formation during childhood growth, because of a bone spur that develops on a hip bone.
 Therefore, there is no way to prevent FAI from developing.
 Since athletes face a higher risk of placing excessive pressure on their hips, they may be more likely to experience FAI pain at an earlier point than those who do not regularly participate in sports.
 However, there is no evidence that exercise leads to FAI.

 Symptoms of Femoroacetabular Impingement